Rodger Ward: Championship car career

-In 1959 he joined the Leader Card Racers team with owner Bob Wilke and mechanic A. J. Watson; forming what was known as the "3 W's".
+In 1959, Ward joined the Leader Card Racers team with owner Bob Wilke and mechanic A. J. Watson; forming what was known as the "3 W's".
 Ward won his first Indianapolis 500.
 He won the USAC National Championship with victories at Milwaukee, DuQuoin and the Indy Fairgrounds.
 His 1959 season ended by competing in the only United States Grand Prix held at Sebring Raceway.

 Ward battled Jim Rathmann for the lead in the 1960 Indianapolis 500.
 In one of the epic duels in Indy 500 history, Ward and Rathmann exchanged the lead 14 times before Ward slowed on lap 197 to nurse his frayed right front tire to the finish.
 Rathmann, also struggling with worn-out tires after such a furious pace, took the lead on lap 197 and the two drivers limped home in what is still regarded as one of the greatest duels for the win in Indianapolis 500 history.